MRCIEU/CheckSumStats/README.md

 length(snplist)
 ```

-We can also define a set of “exposure SNPs” and include this in the list
-of rsids.
-For example, let’s assume we are conducting a Mendelian
-randomisation study to assess the effect of polyunsaturated fatty acid
-exposure on risk of glioma.
-Let’s define the “exposure SNPs”, or genetic
-instrument, as SNPs associated with polyunsaturated fatty acids with a P
-value \<5e-8.
-Let’s use the ieugwasr package to extract “exposure SNPs”
-for polyunsaturated fatty acids from the Open GWAS project and also add
-these to the SNP list.
+We can also define a set of "exposure SNPs" and include this in the list of rsids.
+For example, let's assume we are conducting a Mendelian randomisation study to assess the effect of polyunsaturated fatty acid exposure on risk of glioma.
+Let's define the "exposure SNPs", or genetic instrument, as SNPs associated with polyunsaturated fatty acids with a P value \<5e-8.
+Let's use the ieugwasr package to extract "exposure SNPs" for polyunsaturated fatty acids from the Open GWAS project and also add these to the SNP list.

 ``` r
 instruments<-ieugwasr::tophits(id="met-d-PUFA",pval = 5e-08)